How Liberal Websites Pushed A Dubious Claim That Trump "Turned Off" The Recorder For His Call With Putin

 First, the White House did issue a readout of the call, though it was very brief.
 Second, the explosive claim about the tape recorder being turned off by the US side is not based on any specific knowledge on Berman’s part.
 He’s completely guessing.
 As he later said on Twitter, it was “conjecture.”
 He also said he doesn’t “know for a fact that they turned it off.”

 On top of that, no one seems to be sure whether these calls are recorded or not.
-In response to a question about taping procedures, a White House spokesperson told BuzzFeed News that, “How these meetings are conducted is classified.”
+In response to a question about taping procedures, a White House spokesperson told BuzzFeed News, “How these meetings are conducted is classified.”

 But given Berman’s expertise in foreign affairs, and the fact that he works for a conservative-leaning think tank, his baseless claim quickly rocketed around liberal websites as evidence that Trump did something suspicious on his call with Putin.

 3. Left-leaning website Raw Story was the first to write up Berman’s comment.
-Its story was headlined, “Foreign policy insider: ‘No readout of Trump-Putin call because White House turned off recording.’”
+Its story was headlined “Foreign Policy Insider: ‘No Readout of Trump-Putin Call Because White House Turned Off Recording.’”
 It quickly spread on Facebook and Twitter.

 4. That story was soon picked up by liberal sites like DailyKos, Addicting Info, GQ, and Truth Examiner.
 Almost every one of those stories cited the claim from Berman as a fact.

-Inquisitr also went a step further by suggesting the phone call had something to do with a recent increase in Russian military activity in Ukraine.
+Inquisitr went a step further by suggesting that the phone call had something to do with a recent increase in Russian military activity in Ukraine.
 “Trump, Putin Call Recording Switched Off: Russian Attack Follows,” read its headline.

-5. A day later, conservative websites like Washington Examiner and Daily Caller stepped in to point out there was no evidence that a recorder was deliberately turned off (or that it would have been used anyway).
+5. A day later, conservative websites like Washington Examiner and The Daily Caller stepped in to point out that there was no evidence that a recorder was deliberately turned off (or that it would have been used anyway).

 6. That same day, Feb.
-3, Raw Story changed its headline to read “Foreign policy insider: ‘Curious’ that White House didn’t publish detailed readout of Trump-Putin call.”
+3, Raw Story changed its headline to read “Foreign Policy Insider: ‘Curious’ That White House Didn’t Publish Detailed Readout of Trump-Putin Call.”

 The site also appended a note to the story: “Note: This article has been updated to clarify that Ilan Berman has no evidence that the White House turned off recording equipment.”